platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

 The section `-i $(docker-compose ps -q db)` is used to get the `id` for the `db` service container.
     {{< /note >}}

-You will now have a local development environment that's in sync with the `new-feature` environment on Platform.sh to work from.
+You now have a local development environment that's in sync with the `new-feature` environment on Platform.sh to work from.

 8. When finished with your work, shut down the containers.